By Denver Cheddie

 Isaac never went looking for a wife.
 He was busy doing God's work and God brought his wife to him.
 The servant (never named) is a type of the Holy Spirit.
 We do God's work, and the Holy Spirit brings our spouse to us.

 That interpretation of the bible is completely wrong.
-The only reason Isaac did not go himself is because his father did not want him to get tempted to remain in the land from which God had called him out.
+The only reason Isaac did not go himself is because his father did not want him to get tempted to remain in the land out of which God had called him.
 But Abraham sending his servant as his proxy, was essentially the same as Isaac going himself.
 If you were to apply typology to that scripture, the correct typology is the Holy Spirit preparing the church (Christ's bride) for the Lord.
 That servant was a literal servant not the Holy Spirit.
 In fact you would be perfectly in order to use that scripture to teach that we can have our friends introduce us to other single people.
 But to use that scripture to teach that it's the Holy Spirit's job to bring our spouse to us is totally wrong.

 Furthermore, in that story Isaac did not do anything, but what about Rebekah?
 She most certainly did something.
 She left her family and homeland just to meet her husband.
 So one of them had to do something.
 The idea that we can just sit on our butts and have faith in God is erroneous.
 Faith by definition is an active word.
 I was at a single's conference once where the minister, like many people, erroneously believed that it is God's job to choose our spouses.
 At the end of the service, a lady in her late 30s asked this question to the minister:

 What advice do you have for people who are advanced in age and who have not as yet met Mr Right?
 Women have a biological clock therefore time is critical.
-There aren't many single Christian men in our churches and jobs.
+There aren't many single Christian men in our churches and work places.
 We don't attend nightclubs and bars.
 Time goes by and we are still single.
 What are we to do?

 All the minister could tell her was "Trust in God.
 It is a test of your faith".
 I guess the minister forgot about all those single women who never do get married.
 In fact, the only advice that could possibly have been less helpful was "Be patient my sister, Sarah had a child when she was 90."
 Passive faith is not scriptural.
 You can't just wait and hope and expect God to do for you what you are supposed to do for yourself.
 My advice would have been to find yourself in places where single Christian men are.
 Visit other churches.
 Get your friends to introduce you to new people.
 Try online dating.
 Trust God that as you meet new people, he will guide you (just like he guided Abraham's servant as he went) and give you wisdom.
 Active faith.